Logo preload

 The role of quality inspections with new workers

-With Fulcrum’s Field Inspection Management platform, full participation in quality assurance is within reach for every worker.
+With Fulcrum’s field inspection management platform, full participation in quality assurance is within reach for every worker.
 Checklists ensure that work is done to specification, with image and video capturing to document work performed.
-Mandatory entries make certain that information is provided where necessary, while drop-down menus of choices help novice workers by providing options so they don’t have to attempt to qualify or describe job specifications or site conditions.
+Mandatory entries ensure necessary information is provided.
+Drop-down menus offer options to novice workers, sparing them from describing job specs or site conditions.

 Fulcrum’s field inspection management for construction quality